stated-tech/Grants-Program/applications/root.md

 ## Development Status :open_book:

-We imagined to develop preferundum on-chain with a “console like” front end using graphQL.
-You will be able to call current preferundum, to list all preferundums, to make your own one, to add possibilities to those in progress and of course to vote.
-Everything will be able with your identity that you will get from kilt when you join the proxy.

-This “console” will be based on two pallets that we have currently began to work on.
+Our interface will be based on two pallets that we have currently began to work on.

-- The first used is the pallet proxy, that will be called every time a proposal is created.
+- The first used is the proxy pallet, that will be called every time a proposal is created.
 Only 32 people (the maximum of a proxy) can participate in the development of the proposal.
 So, everyone who has participated in this will have the right to vote with the same chance (without taking into account the balances of tokens of each).
 This will assume a fair vote.

 - The second one (pallet preferundum), will be mainly composed of Hashmap to link every preferundum with subjects and every subject with possibilities.